-We may hold and process this personal data in accordance with the Data Protection Act 1998.
+We will hold and process this personal data in accordance with the GDPR.

 We may periodically send service updates to you.
 We may also use your personal data to inform you of other products or services available from us, where you have consented to be contacted for such purposes.